Burbank, California: Burbank today

 The murder of Burbank police officer Matthew Pavelka in 2003 by a local gang known as the Vineland Boys sparked an intensive investigation in conjunction with several other cities and resulted in the arrest of a number of gang members and other citizens in and around Burbank.
 Among those arrested was Burbank councilwoman Stacey Murphy, implicated in trading guns in exchange for drugs.
-Pavelka was the first Burbank police officer to be fatally shot in the line of duty in the department's history, according to the California Police Association officials.

 The city's namesake street, Burbank Boulevard, started getting a makeover in 2007.
 The city spent upwards of $10 million to plant palm trees and colorful flowers, a median, new lights, benches and bike racks.
 Additionally, various utility boxes throughout the city were painted in 2020 with original art inspired by the theme of "A World of Entertainment."
 Artists were selected through a committee consisting of City of Burbank representatives and members of art communities.

 Today, an estimated 100,000 people work in Burbank.
 The physical imprints of the city's aviation industry remain.
 In late 2001, the Burbank Empire Center opened with aviation as the theme.
 The center, built at a cost of $250 million by Zelman Development Company, sits on Empire Avenue, the former site of Lockheed's top-secret "Skunk Works", and other Lockheed properties.
-By 2003, many of the center's retailers and restaurants were among the top national performers in their franchise.
-The Burbank Empire Center comprises over 11% of Burbank's sales tax revenue, not including nearby Costco, a part of the Empire Center development.

-Work started in summer 2015 to open a Walmart Supercenter on the site of the former Great Indoors store.
-The project was briefly halted due to lawsuits.
-However, the Walmart store finally opened its doors in June 2016.

-Burbank also opened its first Whole Foods Market near The Burbank Studios lot in June 2018.
-The mixed-use development also includes apartment units above the store.
-The project faced controversy due to traffic concerns and street barriers in the adjacent neighborhood.